conholdate/conholdate-blog-content/Conholdate.Total/2022-04-25-import-xml-into-excel-in-nodejs/index.md

 That's it.
 Now, you are all set to start writing code to **import XML data into Excel sheet**.

-## Code snippet to populate XML into Excel Sheet {#Code-snippet-to-populate-XML-into-Excel-Sheet}
+## Import XML into Excel in Node.js {#Code-snippet-to-populate-XML-into-Excel-Sheet}

 The code snippet will comprise the following classes and methods to **import XML file into Excel** spreadsheet programmatically.

-  1. First, import the parent [Cells][13] class to enable Aspose.Cells in your project.
+  1. Import and create an obect of the [Cells][13] class.
-  2. We will be using [Workbook][14] child class also in this code snippet.
+  2. Create the read stream of the source file(i.e. XML file) using [fs][25] module.
-  3. Call this method [createWorkbookFromStream(stream, callback)][15] that accepts the XML file data as a stream and parses it to the Excel file.
+  3. Call this method [createWorkbookFromStream(stream, callback)][15] of [Workbook][14] class to creates a Workbook based on the file data stream.
-  4. Another method [save(fileName)][16] will be called to save the file on the root directory of the project.
+  4. Save the file using [save(fileName)][16] method.

 Now, open the main file of your project and paste the following code snippet that will **import XML data into Excel** programmatically.

 {{< gist conholdate-gists e180758f99fa9f9cb12aa15e869bd9d3 "Import-XML-into-Excel-in-Nodejs.js" >}}

-In the code snippet above, you can see that I have placed a source XML file named 'myxml.xml' in my root directory.
-However, you must have your source XML file that you want to import into Excel sheet.
+In the code snippet above, you can see that I have placed a source XML file named 'myxml.xml' in my root directory. **However, you must have your source XML file that you want to import into Excel sheet.**

 Finally, start the server, and the function to **import XML data into Excel** should execute successfully.
 Moreover, you can see the output of this method in the image below.